 Important Notice for International Students: If you receive information from the College Board’s IDOC Service instructing you to submit wage or tax documents to them, please disregard that notice.
 Grinnell College does not require you to submit these items to IDOC.

 Complete the steps below to apply for need-based financial aid:

 Step 1 — Complete the CSS Profile online; Grinnell College’s code is 6252.

-Step 2 — Complete the Certification of Finances and submit directly to the Grinnell College Office of Admission.
+Step 2 — Complete the Certification of Finances and submit directly to the Grinnell College Office of Admission by fax (1-641-269-4800) or as an attachment sent to intladmission[at]grinnell[dot]edu.
 All international applicants, regardless of need status, must submit the Certification of Finances.

 Admitted students who have met the priority deadline will receive a notice of financial aid eligibility with the admission decision.

 Grinnell College employs a need-aware international admission policy and is committed to meeting 100% of an eligible, admitted student’s institutionally-determined financial need through a combination of grants, campus employment, and institutional loan.
 The college requires a clear and honest submission of the CSS Profile and the Certification of Finances (both due January 15th for Regular Decision) to determine an applicant’s aid eligibility.
 Once eligibility is determined, the college will analyze the financial information submitted in accordance with the prescribed CSS Profile methodology to determine financial need.
 Once this need figure or Estimated Family Contribution (EFC) is calculated, it is subtracted from the Grinnell’s annual comprehensive fee to determine institutional need.